|

 be used, with the 'SS' value of the field 'PFRMAT' replaced by

 'SA'.
-In such a case, the different columns in sequence section of the
+In such a case, columns in the sequence section of the

 file are supposed to contain: (1) one-letter amino acid residue label;